Note to Sir Arthur Aston, governor of the town of Drogheda, 10 September 1649.

 Recorded at: The Moat Studios

-This story takes place between the television adventures, Survival and the 1996 TV Movie, and after the Big Finish audio adventure.
+This story takes place between the television adventure Survival and the 1996 TV Movie.

 Oliver Cromwell remains, nearly 350 years after his death, a contentious figure.
 I'm aware there'll be those who disagree with my take on him.